zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 H(j)  = w_1(X) * w_2(X) * w_3(X) * w_4(X) * w_5(X) * (1-w_6(X)) * (1-w_7(X)) * (1-w_8(X)) * (1- w_9(X)) + \cdots
 $$

-Where there is a term for each scenario including five or more scenario wins
+Where there is a term for each scenario including five or more scenario wins. $1-w(X)$ represents a category that is lost, in the sense that a $0.8$ or $80\%$ chance of winning translates to a $o.2$ or $20\%$ chance of losing.

+You may also note that this formula assumes that all categories are independent from each other, given a choice of $X$.
+Ideally the equation would allow for correlations and compute the joint probability of each scenario.
+However, this turns out to be massively difficult- more on that in the limitations section

 ### 2b.
 Calculating $W_c(X)$